What is Corporate Strategy?

 - Managing risk through diversification and reducing the correlation of results across businesses

 - Creating strategic options by seeding new opportunities that could be heavily invested in if appropriate

-- Monitor the competitive landscape and ensure the portfolio is well balanced relative to trends in the market
+- Monitoring the competitive landscape and ensuring the portfolio is well balanced relative to trends in the market

 #4 Strategic Tradeoffs